Best lenses for Nikon DSLRs in 2026: top lenses to make the most of F-mount cameras

 Choosing the best Nikon lenses for DSLRs means answering a couple of questions – but don't worry, they're not difficult!
-The first thing to establish is what sensor size your camera uses – full frame (FX) or APS-C (DX) – as this will affect which lenses are available.
+The first thing to establish is what sensor size your camera uses – full frame (FX) or APS-C (DX) – as in most cases, this will affect which lenses are the best fit.
 The second, much more fun question is... what do you want to shoot?

-Lenses for Nikon DSLR cameras come in two sizes: full frame or APS-C (DX).
-You can use any full frame lens on a DX camera, but there will be a 'crop factor' which makes the lens's angle of view look narrower.
-This doesn't matter much with telephoto, portrait, or macro lenses, but with smaller DX-format cameras you need ultra-wide lenses and standard zooms designed for the smaller format.
-You can use DX lenses on a full frame camera, but they will automatically crop to the smaller sensor size.
+Lenses for Nikon DSLR cameras come in two variants: full frame (FX) or APS-C (DX).
+You can use any full-frame lens on a DX camera, but there will be a 'crop factor' which makes the lens's angle of view look narrower.
+This can be a bonus with telephoto, portrait, or macro lenses, but with DX-format cameras, you need ultra-wide lenses and standard zooms that are specifically designed for the smaller format image sensor.
+You can use DX lenses on a full-frame camera, but they will automatically crop to the smaller APS-C image format, ditching a few megapixels along the way.

 Why you can trust Digital Camera World